Striveworks/valor/docs/technical_concepts.md

 ## Deployment Settings

-When deploying behind a proxy or with external routing, the environment variable `API_ROOT_PATH` environmental variable should be used to set the `root_path` arguement to `fastapi.FastAPI` (see https://fastapi.tiangolo.com/advanced/behind-a-proxy/#setting-the-root_path-in-the-fastapi-app).
+When deploying behind a proxy or with external routing, the `API_ROOT_PATH` environmental variable should be used to set the `root_path` argument to `fastapi.FastAPI` (see https://fastapi.tiangolo.com/advanced/behind-a-proxy/#setting-the-root_path-in-the-fastapi-app).

 ## Release Process

-A release is made by publishing a tag of the form `vX.Y.Z` (e.g. `v0.1.0`).
-This will trigger a GitHub action that will build and publish the python client to [PyPI](https://pypi.org/project/velour-client/).
+A release is made by publishing a tag of the form `vX.Y.Z` (e.g., `v0.1.0`).
+This will trigger a GitHub action that will build and publish the Python client to [PyPI](https://pypi.org/project/velour-client/).
 These releases should be created using the [GitHub UI](https://github.com/Striveworks/velour/releases).